 If the positioning procedure is failed, the Hosting CSE shall store a statusCode based on the error code in the locationStatus attribute in the created <locationPolicy> resource.

-If the positioning procedure is successfully complete which means that the Hosting CSE acquires the location information, The Hosting CSE shall store the acquired location information into a <contentInstance> resource under the created <container> resource.
+If the positioning procedure is successfully complete which means that the Hosting CSE acquires the location information, The Hosting CSE shall store the acquired location information into a <contentInstance> resource under the created <container> resource..

 Retrieve